 Breaking down the PCB Assembly Process

-The PCB assembly process consists of many varied separate stages, beginning with choosing the right base for the main framework.
+The PCB manufacturing and assembly process consists of many varied separate stages, beginning with choosing the right base for the main framework.
 Most Printed Circuit Boards are composed of copper, as the metal is well known for conducting electricity in a safe manner, without heating itself.
 Once the base is set and prepared, the other stages include:

 Adding solder paste: Solder Paste is made from powder metal solder, mixed with a medium called Flux.
 This forms a grey gooey paste, which is then used to hold the various parts of the PCB together, till they can be definitely soldered.
 Typically, solder paste is added to components that are being melded, and this method is fulfilled by using a Solder Screen, one of the most important parts of the PCB assembly process.